SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/security_requirements/accountability.md

 # Accountability

-## Accountability Requirement in Security Engineering

 Security engineering is the process of designing and building secure systems.
-A key feature of security engineering is the requirement for accountability.
+A key feature of security engineering is the requirement for **accountability**.
 This means that when something goes wrong with a system, it must be possible to determine who was responsible for the incident and take appropriate action.

 Accountability has several components including: